Orthodontics

 Orthodontic Nurses

-Orthodontics is a type of specialist dentistry concerned with the growth of the teeth, jaws and face including the correction of dental and facial abnormalities.
+Orthodontics is a branch of dentistry concerned with the alignment of the teeth and jaw.
+This aims to improve the appearance of the face, the teeth and the way they work.

 Key Info